dcos/dcos-docs/1.8/administration/id-and-access-mgt/managing-authentication.md

     From the **Users** tab, click **New User** and fill in the new user email address.
 New users are automatically sent an email notifying them of access to DC/OS.

     **Tip:** Any user with access to DC/OS can invite more users.
-Each DC/OS user is an administrator, there is no explicit concept of privileges with DC/OS.
+Each DC/OS user is an administrator; there is no explicit concept of privileges with DC/OS.

     ![new DC/OS user](../img/ui-add-user.gif)